Criteria for a project bank account

 - a residential construction work contract, unless it's for 3 or more living units with the Department of Housing and Public Works as the principal

-- contracts for maintenance work that include ongoing restoration, repair or replacement of a building or part of a building (excluding building refurbishment and capital improvements)
+- contracts solely for maintenance work that involves ongoing restoration, replacement or work to prevent deterioration of a building or part of a building (excluding building refurbishment and capital improvements)

 - Queensland Government contracts advertised or tendered before 1 March 2018.

 There are penalties for failing to establish a PBA when required.

 Read more about monitoring and compliance.